interseroh/topmenubar/README.md

 </div>
 ```

-- Add theme to topmenubar at the top of the html body. (bisher noch nicht aber wird noch obligatorisch)
+- Add theme to topmenubar at the top of the html body. (obligatorisch)
 - no theme is default: background-color: "#f8f8f8";, text-color="#777777"
 - darkblue:  background-color: "#223d62";, text-color="white"
 - darkblue:  background-color: "white";, text-color="#777777"